fredriklunde/calc-vacation-and-health-sub/README.md

-# Wellness grant Calculator
+# Wellness grant and vacation days Calculator
-This application lets the user enter a starting date, and based on that, he is informed about how high his/hers Wellness grant is that year.
+Based on the users starting date, the user is given information about his vacation days and wellness grant.

+## How it works
+The user enters his starting date (First day of employment) and based on that, the amount of wellness grant is calculated.
+The application also calculates how many vacation days the employee will have rigth to during the next vacation period, based on starting date.